joshuandwilliams/CDAScorer/README.md

 cdascorer-view --data output.csv --image /path/to/image.tif
 ```

-Opens a read-only view of the image with all scored bounding boxes overlaid in red.
+Opens a read-only view of the image with all scored bounding boxes overlaid in blue.

 ## Output format